A lattice in more than two Kac--Moody groups is arithmetic: Presence of an algebraic factor

 If $\Gamma$ projects faithfully to the simple factors of $\GG(k)$, then $H$ is a semi-simple algebraic group upon passing to a finite covolume subgroup containing the image of $\Gamma$.
 Furthermore, $\Gamma$ is finitely generated. \end{thm}

-\begin{remark} There is a similar statement without the \cat space $X$ in Theorem~10.19 of~\cite{CaMo}, but at the cost of assuming $H$ compactly generated and assuming that $\Gamma$ projects densely to $H$.
+\begin{remark} There is a similar statement without the \cat space $X$ in Theorem~5.20 of~\cite{CaMob}, but at the cost of assuming $H$ compactly generated and assuming that $\Gamma$ projects densely to $H$.
 In general, we do not know how to prove \emph{a priori} that the closure of the projection of $\Gamma$ to $H$ is compactly generated, even if we assume $H$ compactly generated.
 In the above theorem, compact generation of $H$ follows \emph{a posteriori} from the statement.
 In fact, the bulk of the proof given below is concerned with addressing this very issue. \end{remark}

-We begin with a geometric finiteness result that will allow us to rule out phenomena of adélic type in the proof of Theorem~\ref{thm:algebraic:factor}; for its own sake, we provide more generality.
+We begin with a geometric finiteness result that will allow us to \emph{rule out phenomena of ad\'elic type} in the proof of Theorem~\ref{thm:algebraic:factor}; for its own sake, we provide more generality.

 \begin{prop} Let $X$ be a proper \cat space and $H<\Isom(X)$ a closed subgroup acting minimally and without fixed point at infinity.
 Let $\{H_n\}$ be a non-decreasing family of closed subgroups of $H$ such that the closure of the union of all $H_n$ is co-amenable in $H$.